pshenoy-uc/docs/paceroverview.md

 ## UniCourt PACER API's overview

-###### UniCourt's partners in the PACER Collective are able to access the cases extracted everyday with the PACER
+###### All members in the PACER Collective are able to access the cases extracted everyday with these API's.
-API's.
-These API's provide the following data:
 * List of all the PACER courthouses
 * Retrieve UniCourt case id for a PACER case, known the PACER case ID and the courthouse
 * Generating the CSV file for clients which containing the cases with the latest updates for the requested date